The Hike to Huayna Picchu Mountain:

 The trail to the mountain is quieter early in the morning.
 You do not have to contend with anyone coming down off the mountain and there is only a small group of persons at the mountaintop at any given time.

-Hikers using the later time often get the summit and have to deal with big groups as many persons from the first time slot hang around for greater views.
+Hikers using the later time often get to the summit and have to deal with big groups as many persons from the first time slot hang around for greater views.

 Alternatives to Hike Huayna Picchu Mountain